mjordan/claw_rest_ingester/README.md

 Script to ingest a batch of nodes and accompanying JPEG, TIFF, or JP2 images using Islandora CLAW's REST interface.

+> Note: This tool has not kept up with recent changes in CLAW, particularly the introduction of Flysystem, so it might not work as intended.

 ## Installation

 1. `git https://github.com/mjordan/claw_rest_ingester.git` (depends on changes made in https://github.com/Islandora-CLAW/islandora_image/pull/20 (commit d38331ae6c3786e79e018464d9a00f66a9a82638))